Absolute concentration measurements of CH radicals in a diamond-depositing dc-arcjet reactor

 Abstract

-Laser-induced fluorescence in the CH (B – X) and CH (A – X) electronic transitions is used to measure absolute number density versus position for CH radicals in the plume of a 25-Torr hydrogen/argon/methane (0.8:1:0.005) dc arcjet during the chemical vapor deposition of diamond film.
+Laser-induced fluorescence in the CH (BX) and CH (AX) electronic transitions is used to measure absolute number density versus position for CH radicals in the plume of a 25-Torr hydrogen/argon/methane (0.8:1:0.005) dc arcjet during the chemical vapor deposition of diamond film.
 The laser-induced-fluorescence signal is calibrated with argon Rayleigh scattering, and the resultant concentration of the CH radical in the center of the arcjet plume is found to be (3.5 ± 0.8) × 1012 molecules/cm3.
 The characterization of the plasma plume shows three different regions in the reacting gas: nozzle, plume, and boundary layer.
 We observe substantial differences in spatial distribution of gas temperature, collisional quenching, and CH number density among these regions.

 © 1997 Optical Society of America

 You do not have subscription access to this journal.
-Citation lists with outbound citation links are available to subscribers only.
-You may subscribe either as an OSA member, or as an authorized user of your institution.
+Cited by links are available to subscribers only.
+You may subscribe either as an Optica member, or as an authorized user of your institution.

 Contact your librarian or system administrator